How to Hold the Padel

 Above you can see José’s very penetrating serve.

-Note how far he is from the center-line.
 Hold the ball with your hand facing down.
 The back swing starts high.
 It’s important here to get the elbow up to help you generate more spin.
 The ball is struck at waist height, with a downward acceleration of the padel and then slicing under it, creating speed and heavy under-spin that will keep the ball low over the net and also low after the bounce.